-The Department of Art offers the Master of Arts degree in studio art, which includes studies in twodimensional arts such as painting and drawing, and the three-dimensional arts including sculptures and ceramics.
-There is no M.A. degree in the areas of applied design such as graphic design or interior design.
-For graduate studies in graphic design, please refer to VISUAL ARTS & GRAPHIC DESIGN, M.F.A. in the Graduate Degree Programs list in the Graduate Catalog.
+The Department of Art offers the Master of Science in Art degree in studio art, which includes studies in two-dimensional arts such as painting and drawing, and the three-dimensional arts including sculpture and ceramics.
+For graduate studies in graphic design, please refer to the M.F.A. programs in Visual Arts and Graphic Design and the Master of Science in Graphic Design in the Graduate Degree Programs list in the Graduate Catalog.
 There is no graduate program in interior design.
-A minimum of 30 semester hours of graduate work is required for the M.A. degree.
-All candidates for the M.A. must: - 1.
-Meet the undergraduate course requirements for admission to the graduate program in art: - baccalaureate degree in art or have the equivalent undergraduate preparation in art (contact the Graduate Coordinator of the Department of Art for information on equivalency of preparation). - six semester hours of undergraduate art history.
+A minimum of 30 semester hours of graduate work is required for the M.S. degree.
+All candidates for the M.S. must: - 1.
+Meet the undergraduate course requirements for admission to the graduate program in art and have approval for admission by appointed graduate art faculty: - Baccalaureate degree in art or have the equivalent undergraduate preparation in art (contact the Graduate Coordinator of the Department of Art for information on equivalency of preparation).
+At the option of the graduate admissions committee, applicants without this degree or equivalent transcripted undergraduate preparation may be required to take undergraduate prerequisite courses as specified prior to the Regular Admission to the Master of Science in Art program, but the undergraduate transcripted program in art must be substantially complete for Provisional Admission to a graduate program to be possible. - Six semester hours of undergraduate art history.

-(Specific undergraduate requirements in English and history do not apply to the M.A. in Art.)
+(Specific undergraduate requirements in English and history do not apply to the M.S. in Art.)
 Also required are: